Homepage > Education and Learning > Schools > Find a School > School Search

 If a child must take time off for medical appointments, the administration staff should be contacted.
 If this will be a prolonged period, a plan can be put together with the class teacher and SENCO to support the child whilst away from school.

-As a school we offer positive, proactive approach to all behaviours.
-We have a consistent reward/consequence system that runs throughout the school.
-If a child is displaying behavioural concerns, we will monitor them and consider putting them on a Pupil Passport for behaviour - parents and the child will be included in the discussions /writing of this.
+If a child is displaying behavioural concerns, we will monitor them and consider putting them on a Pupil Passport for behaviour - parents and the child will be included in the discussions and writing of this.
 Once a concern has been identified we follow Staffordshire’s guidelines for the graduated response.
 If there is still little improvement in behaviour, we will make a referral to the Behaviour Support Team who will observe the child and offer further strategies to use.
 If a child continues to display challenging behaviour, we will assess the child for possible additional needs and will make referrals to other agencies such as CAMHS or an Educational Psychologist.
 We always endeavour to work alongside parents in relation to behaviour and will consider referrals to Tier 2 Family Support if all parties involved feel that it would be beneficial.
-It may also be necessary to apply for an EHCNA.
+It may also be necessary to add a child to the Stone SEND and Inclusion Hub for further guidance from professionals and to begin the process of applying for an EHCNA.

 We will always aim to find alternatives to avoid exclusions and will consider the following alternatives: